 Some countries have done an excellent job of combating overtourism.
 One of the most notable is Ecuador and its management of the Galapagos islands.
 The islands are known for not only known for their unique environment, but for strict tourism numbers.
 The island has measures in place to preserve the environment by controlling the number of visitors.
 This has worked well, keeping the unique environment untouched by mass tourism.

 How will you Combat Overtourism?

 Overtourism has become a real issue for many well-known European cities.
 Destinations like Venice and Barcelona have enacted their own laws to tackle the issue which is straining the infrastructure and raising the cost of living.
-Travelers as consumers of adventure are best positioned to alleviate overtourism.
+Travelers as consumers of adventure are best positioned to ease overtourism.
 What do you plan to do in 2018 to combat overtourism?
 Let us know in the comment section below.